mohd-saifuddin/Chess-Recognition-Problem/README.md

 The problem of identifying the configuration of chess pieces from an image of a physical chessboard is often referred to as chess recognition.
 The ability of a computer to recognize the chess pieces on a chessboard is the first step to developing an intelligent system that can play chess, can solve chess problems/puzzles, and can perform chess analysis.

-The goal of my project is to recognize the chess pieces and their respective position on the chessboard which can be described in a structured format such as Forsyth–Edwards Notation (FEN) which is compatible with various chess engines.
-I also added an extra layer of interpretation which takes the generated FEN as input and outputs if there are any potential attacks (checks) and also spots illegal chess positions.
+The goal of my project is to recognize the chess pieces and their respective position on the chessboard and describe them in a structured format such as Forsyth–Edwards Notation (FEN) which is compatible with various chess engines.
+I also added an extra layer of interpretation which takes the generated FEN as input and outputs if there are any potential attacks (checks) and detects illegal chess positions.

 ### Dataset